-We run our trips from a permanently staffed office in Kathmandu and our team provide an excellent service.
+We run our trips from a permanently staffed office in Kathmandu and our local team provide an excellent service.
 They know how to deal with medical emergencies and speak good English.
 They are very attentive and after so many years have a good understanding of western needs.
-The porters will carry your main bag, up to a maximum of 15kgs and cater for all the group needs, including assisting you if you need to go back down to the valley.
-All accommodation is in lodges or teahouses which are well equipped, warm and sociable.
+The Moving Mountains and Adventure Alternative staff and the local community will cater for all the group needs.
+All accommodation in the mountains is in home-stays, lodges or teahouses which are well equipped, warm and sociable.

 Medical camp in Nepal itinerary

 The core dates cover a 19 day period, which starts with your arrival in Kathmandu.
 The second day is a rest, briefing and sightseeing day.
-We fly up into the mountains on day 3 and arrive into the village on day 4.
-We then live, work and experience the local way of life and undertake the project in this stunningly beautiful part of the world up until day 15.
-We then head back to Lukla (a 2 day walk) for our return to Kathmandu on day 18.
+We transfer up into the mountains on day 3, arriving in to the villages on the afternoon of day 5.
+We then live, work and experience the local way of life and undertake the medical project in this stunningly beautiful part of the world up until day 15.
+We then head back to Phaplu (a 2 day walk) for our return to Kathmandu on day 18.

-On the trek you will be staying in tea houses and lodges and in the villages you will be staying in local houses.
-You will be extremely well looked after by the families!
+On the trek you will be staying in tea houses and lodges and in Bumburi village you will be staying in local houses where you will be extremely well looked after by your Sherpa hosts!
 The accommodation is not western hotel standard, but it is comfortable.
-You will have a bed and a mattress.
-These are traditional buildings which are very much in keeping with the environment and the Sherpas have been perfecting their way of life for hundreds of years.
+You will have a bed and a mattress, these are traditional buildings which are very much in keeping with the environment and the Sherpas have been perfecting their way of life for hundreds of years.